Rhodes Travel Guide

 Local customs

-Though more traditional than the British in some ways, most Greeks are friendly and welcoming enough to seem intrusive to reserved British tourists.
-Greeks are also the heaviest smokers in Europe and will often ignore the smoking ban in public places.
+Most Greeks are more traditional than the British in some ways, but they're also friendly and welcoming enough to seem intrusive to reserved British tourists.
+Greeks are the heaviest smokers in Europe and will often ignore the smoking ban in public places.
 Swimwear is expected on the beach but tourists should dress properly in bars and restaurants.

 Doing business

 Greeks prefer to dress formally in dark-coloured suits for men and stylish outfits for women.
-Punctuality is important to them though meetings may not start immediately.
+Punctuality is important to them, though meetings may not start immediately.
 Visitors should offer a firm handshake and maintain eye contact when greeting Greek men and women for the first time, and print business cards in both Greek and English.
-There is no ritual surrounding the exchange of business cards.
+There's no ritual surrounding the exchange of business cards.

 As Greeks like getting to know their colleagues before conducting any serious business, it's unlikely a deal will take shape at the first meeting.
 The local culture follows a hierarchical structure and visitors should show respect in the same way.
 Gift giving is common in social settings but not necessarily in business.